Types of weathering

 Regolith under the wheels of the Lunar Car

-"Luna-16", "Luna-20" and "Luna-24" delivered soil from three regions of the Moon: the Sea of Abundance, the mainland region near the crater Amegino and the Sea of Crises in the amount of 324, and it was transferred to the GEOKHI RAS for research and storage.
+"Luna-16", "Luna-20" and "Luna-24" delivered soil from three regions of the Moon: the Sea of Plenty, the continental area near the Ameghino crater and the Sea of Crisis in the amount of 324, and it was transferred to the GEOKHI RAS for research and storage.

 China's lunar program plans to deliver up to 2 kg of regolith by the Chang'e-5 spacecraft in 2017.

-Weathering products in a number of areas of the Earth on the day's surface are kurums.
-Weathering products under certain conditions are crushed stone, grit, "slate" fragments, sandy and clay fractions, including kaolin, loess, individual fragments of rocks of various shapes and sizes, depending on the petrographic composition, time and weathering conditions.
+Weathering products in a number of areas of the Earth on the day surface are kurums.
+Weathering products under certain conditions are crushed stone, gruss, "slate" fragments, sandy and clay fractions, including kaolin, loess, individual rock fragments of various shapes and sizes, depending on the petrographic composition, time and weathering conditions.

-Kurums (Ancient Türkic gorum - "stony placers", "piles of sharp stones", "fragments of rocks") is a term used by physical geography, geology and geomorphology; has two meanings:
+Kurums (ancient Turkic gorum - "rocky placers", "heaps of sharp stones", "fragments of rocks") - a term used by physical geography, geology and geomorphology; has two meanings:

-Local, limited in three-dimensional space, accumulations of stone acute-angled blocks, formed in a natural way, having the appearance of a closed undivided cover on the daytime surface of the earth;
+Local, limited in three-dimensional space, accumulations of stone acute-angled boulders, formed naturally, having the appearance of a closed undivided cover on the daytime surface of the earth;

-The type of the earth's surface of a complex structure, - kurumland,- which is a closed group of large stone blocks with sharp broken edges, located on an undivided underlying surface of various slopes and having the ability to move.
+View of the earth's surface of a complex structure, - kurumland,- which is a closed group of large boulders with sharp broken edges, located on an undivided underlying surface of various inclinations and having the ability to move.
 It has its own microclimate, hydrology, flora and fauna.

-Vitosha (bulgarian Vitosha) - mountain range in Bulgaria
+Vitosha (Bulgarian Vitosha) is a mountain range in Bulgaria

-The term is widespread in many areas of Asia.
-Firmly entrenched in the world geographical literature and cartography in the name of the mountain system Karakorum or Karakurum, which means from the ancient Turkic "black stone, black rock".
+The term is widely used in many areas of Asia. firmly established in the global geographical literature and cartography in the name of the mountain system Karakoram or Karakurum, which means from the ancient Turkic "black stone, black rock."

 Kurumnik in the Urals